mredenti/ModernCMake/slides/episodes/testing.md

 ## RUNNING TESTS

-We are now ready to configure and build the code
+We are now ready to build the code...

 ```{.bash style=bashstyle}
 $ cmake -B ./build -S ./summation
 $ cmake --build ./build
 ```

-... and run the test with `ctest`
+...and run the test with `ctest`

 ```{.bash style=bashstyle}
 $ ctest --test-dir ./build